 This product transformed the appearance of my skin (see my before & afters!).
-It’s also safe for pregnancy and more effective than retinol.
+It’s also safe for pregnancy and has similar affects to retinol.

-Ever since I switched to Beautycounter skincare products, I’ve felt like my skin has been in pretty great shape.
+Ever since I switched to Beautycounter skincare products, my skin has been in pretty great shape.
 Like any skincare routine, it took a few weeks to notice a difference but over time (and especially after months and years), my skin definitely improved with a consistent skincare regimen.
-(I use the Countertime line.)

 Beautycounter overnight resurfacing peel results